 How to serve boiled chicken legs

 Cooked chicken leg meat is very versatile and can be used in many different ways.
-Try my chinese chicken salad or use shredded chicken for tacos and sandwiches.
+Try my Chinese chicken salad or Easy roasted chicken salad recipe, or use shredded chicken for tacos and sandwiches.
 I like adding cooked chicken to soups for some extra protein.

 Recipe FAQ